uni7corn/PlayIntegrityFix_new/README.md

 *   **Telegram:** For discussions and community support, join the [Clever Tech Telegram Group](https://t.me/cleverestech).

 > [!NOTE]
 > This project is shared "as-is" for users who find it helpful.
 This GitHub repository primarily serves to distribute updates and is a fork of another project (see changelog for attribution).
-Due to time constraints, direct support via GitHub Issues may be limited.